TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Meeting people and developing a social life is crucial to establishing yourself and feeling at ease in any new city, and that applies to Buenos Aires.
 However, it can be confusing, frustrating, and alienating if you feel like you don't know how and where to find the resources to meet local people, travelers passing through, or expats.

 Buenos Aires is unusually hospitable in that it lends itself rather easily to making new friends and meeting people through organized events, groups, and programs throughout the city.
 Some of these groups and programs you will have to actively seek out, while others you may stumble upon while sitting at a coffee shop or sipping on mate in the Bosques de Palermo.
 Often you will accidentally encounter a Spanish conversational group meeting, a free yoga class in the park, or see people running together in a large runners’ group.
 A great resource for finding social groups and clubs for like-minded individuals is the popular Meetup website, which allows you to join any number of public groups with scheduled meetups in the city.
-If you are looking to meet backpackers or study abroad students, look to groups such as Argentina For All and BAIS Argentina , which organize trips, pub-crawls, and social activities for young adults at low costs.
+If you are looking to meet backpackers or study abroad students, look to groups such BAIS Argentina , which organize trips, pub-crawls, and social activities for young adults at low costs.
 Joining various Facebook groups for expats is another great way to meet people in Buenos Aires.

 Author enjoying a glass of Argentinian red wine.